MiSTer-devel/SharpMZ_MiSTer/README.md

 # Sharp MZ Series Personal and Business Computer Emulation

+Please consult my [GitHub](https://pdsmart.github.io) website for more upto date information, I will update this repository shortly.

 Written by Philip Smart, 2018 for the Terasic DE10 Nano board under the MiSTer framework.

 This project aims to provide full emulation (along with extensions) of the Sharp MZ Series Computers.